GITTA-Logo

 Advantages

-• Choropleth maps with administrative structures are applicable to any scale, provided that the areas do not become too small.
-In that case, there is the possibility to aggregate the date to the next higher administrative level: per example instead of communities districts are used.
-(Imhof 1972, p.
+• The choropleth method is applicable to any scale, as long as the individual areas are not getting too small.
+If this is the case, there is the possibility to switch to a higher administrative level (Imhof 1972, p.
 166).

 Disadvantages

-The following map extract shows a dasymetric map.
-Click on the image to see the entire map.
+The following part of a map depicts a dasymetric visualisation.
+Click on the figure to view the whole map.

 Advantages